kiararey/Ribodesigner/README.md

 - **name_of_test_dataset** (str) : The name of the fasta file used for the test dataset.
 - **num_of_targets_test** (int) : The number of test sequences that had a U-pentanucleotide matching the IGS of the cat-RNA design at the location targeted.
 - **u_conservation_test** (float) : The fraction of test sequences that have a U at the correct position targetted by the cat-RNA.
 - **test_score** (float) : The average guide score for the cat-RNA design when evaluated against the test sequences.
-A 0 means there is no conservation on average between test sequences and the cat-RNA guide sequence at the location targetted and 1 means that there is perfect conservation with all of them. *(caveat below)*
+A 0 means there is no conservation on average between test sequences and the cat-RNA guide sequence at the location targeted and 1 means that there is perfect conservation with all of them. *(caveat below)*
 - **tm_nn_vs_test** (float) : The average melting temperature of the guide with the possible binding sequences in the test sequences.
 Uses GC content to evaluate.
 It's calculated but I would not recommend using this as we did not go further with this type of data. *(caveat below)*
 - **U_IGS_coverage_test** (float) : The fraction of test sequences that have a U-pentanucleotide complementary to the IGS at any location out of all test sequences. (number of test sequences with a matching U-pentanucleotide / total number of test sequences)
 - **U_IGS_on_target_test** (float) : The fraction of test sequences with a U-pentanucleotide complementary to the IGS where that U is at the correct targeted location out of sequences that have a matching U-pentanucleotide at any position. (number of test sequences with a matching U-pentanucleotide at the correct location / number of test sequences with a matching U-pentanucleotide)